Pisa’s marvelously striped marble cathedral is a textbook example of Pisan Romanesque architecture, dating back to 1064.

 Much medieval detail was lost during a disastrous fire in 1595, but the mosaic by Cimabue surrounding the altar survived intact.
 Another highlight is the ornately carved pulpit by Giovanni Pisano.

 Pisa’s Duomo is on Piazza dei Miracoli, around 1.5 km (1 mile) north of the train station, over the River Arno.

 Walk through the medieval center of town to get here, or jump on a bus at the station.

 Tours & Tickets

-Explore Pisa on a comprehensive 1.5-hour tour with skip-the-line access to the UNESCO-listed Leaning Tower of Pisa.
-After a walking tour of Cathedral Square ...
+Explore Pisa on a comprehensive 1.5-hour tour with access to the UNESCO-listed Leaning Tower of Pisa.
+This experience features a walking tour of Cathedral ...
 Read more

 Duration: 90 minutes (approx.)